radiukpavlo/python-programming/08_Lesson_Dictionaries/lesson-08_dictionaries.md

 print(values)     # dict_values(['value1', 'value2', 'value3', 'value4'])
 ```

 🌕 You are astonishing.
 Now, you are super charged with the power of dictionaries.
-You have just completed lesson 8 challenges and you are 8 steps a head in to your way to greatness.
+You have just completed lesson 8 and you are 8 steps a head in to your way to greatness.
 Now do some exercises for your brain and  muscles.

 ## 💻 Exercises: Lesson 8